Definition for Infidelity

 Infidelity refers to breaking a commitment or being unfaithful.
 That might be an agreement of exclusivity in a romantic or sexual relationship.
 It requires acting without consent or your partner’s knowledge.

 It can take various forms, including physical affairs, emotional affairs, online relationships, or even secret flirtations.
 It can have significant emotional, relational, and psychological consequences for everyone involved.
-Cultural, societal, and personal beliefs and agreements impact infidelity definition and boundaries.
+Cultural, societal, and personal beliefs and agreements impact the definition and boundaries of infidelity.

-I love the late Frank Pittman’s succinct definition.
-He said,
+I love the late Frank Pittman’s succinct definition when asked what constitutes infidelity.
+He answered,

 “Ask your spouse.”